gdyrrahitis/dotnet-retry/ReadMe.md

 * License

 ## Description
-A retry library for C#, which attempts to execute a given operation using a given retry policy.
+A retry library written in C#, which attempts to execute a given operation using a given retry policy.
 Operations can be void or can return a value.
 If an operation fails for any reason, a flatten `AggregateException` will be thrown, which contains all the exceptions occured for the method invocation.

 ## Retry policies